Josh White: Early 1950s: White and the blacklist

 Before going to Washington, White felt he had to meet with Robeson, ask him read his statement, and tell him of decision to go to Washington.
 One paragraph out of the long biographical letter referred to Robeson: "I have great admiration for Mr. Robeson as an actor and a great singer, and if what I read in the papers is true, I feel sad over the help he's been giving to people who despise America.
 He has a right to his own opinions, but when he, or anybody, pretends to talk for a whole race, he's kidding himself.
 His statement that the Negroes would not fight for their country, against Soviet Russia or any other enemy, is both wrong and an insult: because I stand ready to fight Russian or any enemy of America."
 In the biography Robeson: Lives of the Left, Martin Duberman wrote about the encounter.
 Apparently White and Robeson went up to the bathroom of Robeson's master bedroom, turned on all the faucets so that the FBI listening devices couldn't hear their conversation, and began discussing White's statement and his upcoming appearance before HUAC.
 Robeson read the prepared statement and told White that he personally felt it would be wrong to go to Washington and appear before HUAC.
 He continued that he would never appear before the Committee, but that this was a decision White would have to make on his own.
 Reportedly, White painfully told him, "I feel like a heel Paul, but they've got me in a vise...
 I have to go."
 White was called into the FBI offices dozens of times between 1947 and 1954, but no one is absolutely certain what special vise they had him in, besides threatening to destroy his career and family, as many of the pages found in his FBI files (via the Freedom of Information Act) are still blacked out by the government.
-It is the belief of White, Jr., and many others however, that the FBI, displeased with White's prowess with white women, used it against him (as they had done with Jack Johnson years earlier), by threatening him with imprisonment and saying that they would concoct a trumped-up charge of violating the Mann Act, "for transporting women across state lines for immoral purposes".
+It is the belief of his son, Josh Jr., and many others however, that the FBI, displeased with White's prowess with white women, used it against him (as they had done with Jack Johnson years earlier), by threatening him with imprisonment and saying that they would concoct a trumped-up charge of violating the Mann Act, "for transporting women across state lines for immoral purposes".